 In this passage we see that when the Israelites started grumbling for meat in the desert, God sent quail - enough to make them sick.
 Their actual words of complaint were “but now our whole being is dried up; there is nothing at all except this manna before our eyes!"
 (Numbers 11:6) How wrong they were in seeking physical food to satisfy their soul!
 How wrong the world is in seeking rest for their soul in delicacies (Revelations 18:3-7)!
 Jesus again reiterated this after He multiplied food:

-Jesus answered them and said, "Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.
+"Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.
 Do not labour for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him."

 Then they said to Him, "What shall we do, that we may work the works of God?"